Back to: LINQ Tutorial For Beginners and Professionals

 Anonymous Type with User-Defined Properties in the ResultSet:

 Let us see how to return an anonymous type with user-defined properties using LINQ Left Join in C#.
 Please have a look at the following example for a better understanding.
-In the below example, if the corresponding address is not available, then we are displaying the value NA.
+In the example below, we display the value NA if the corresponding address is unavailable.

 using System.Linq; using System; namespace LINQLeftOuterJoin { class Program { static void Main(string[] args) { //Using Method Syntax var MSOuterJOIN = Employee.GetAllEmployees() .GroupJoin( Address.GetAddress(), emp => emp.AddressId, add => add.ID, (emp, add) => new { emp, add } ) .SelectMany( x => x.add.DefaultIfEmpty(), (employee, address) => new { EmployeeName = employee.emp.Name, AddressLine = address == null ?
 "NA" : address.AddressLine } ); //Using Query Syntax var QSOuterJoin = from emp in Employee.GetAllEmployees() join add in Address.GetAddress() on emp.AddressId equals add.ID into EmployeeAddressGroup from address in EmployeeAddressGroup.DefaultIfEmpty() select new { EmployeeName = emp.Name, AddressLine = address == null ?
 "NA" : address.AddressLine }; foreach (var item in MSOuterJOIN) { Console.WriteLine($"Name : {item.EmployeeName}, Address : {item.AddressLine} "); } Console.ReadLine(); } } }

-Now, run the application and you will get the following output.
-Now, we are getting NA in the address if the corresponding address is not available for an employee.
+Now, run the application, and you will get the following output.
+Now, we are getting NA in the address if the corresponding address is unavailable for an employee.

 LINQ Right Outer Join

-The RIGHT OUTER JOIN is used to retrieve all the matching rows from both the data sources involved in the join as well as non-matching rows from the right-side data source.
-In this case, the un-matching data will take the default values.
-But, Right Outer Join is not supported with LINQ.
+The RIGHT OUTER JOIN retrieves all the matching rows from both the data sources involved in the join and non-matching rows from the right-side data source.
+In this case, the non-matching data will take the default values.
+However, Right Outer Joins are not supported with LINQ.
 LINQ only supports left outer joins.

-If you want to perform the Right Outer Join then simply exchange the data sources.
-In our previous examples, we have used Employees as the Left Data Source and Address as the Right Data Source.
-In the below example, we are just changing the Data Sources.
-Now, we are making Address as the Left Data Source and Employees the Right Data Source.
+Exchange the data sources to perform the right outer join.
+In our previous examples, we used Employees as the Left Data Source and Addresses as the Right Data Source.
+In the example below, we are just changing the data sources.
+Now, we are making addresses the Left Data Source and Employees the Right Data Source.

 using System.Linq; using System; namespace LINQLeftOuterJoin { class Program { static void Main(string[] args) { //Performing Right Outer Join using LINQ using Query Syntax //Changing the Data Sources //Left Data Source: Addresses //Right Data Source: Employees //Note: Left and Right Data Source Matters var QSRightJoin = from add in Address.GetAddress() //Left Data Source join emp in Employee.GetAllEmployees() //Right Data Source on add.ID equals emp.AddressId //Inner Join Condition into EmployeeAddressGroup //Performing LINQ Group Join from employee in EmployeeAddressGroup.DefaultIfEmpty() //Performing Left Outer Join select new { add, employee }; //Projecting the Result to Anonymous Type //Accessing the Elements using For Each Loop foreach (var item in QSRightJoin) { //Before Accessing the AddressLine, please check null else you will get Null Reference Exception Console.WriteLine($"Name : {item.employee?.Name}, Address : {item.add?.AddressLine} "); } Console.ReadLine(); } } }